Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 In the past few years Spain has increased the number of speed radars all over the country.
 Both fixed radars (permanently placed) and mobile radars (used by police or Guardia Civil) are used.

-If you get fined for a traffice offence, you will receive a fine depending on your residency:
+If you receive a fine, you receive a fine depending on your residency:

 - Any foreigner holding a NIE (foreigner’s identification number) or Spanish residency will receive a notification at their address in Spain.